jeremyyew/tech-prep-jeremy.io/systems-design/dns.md

 {% hint style="info" %}
 ### What is a DNS query?
 A DNS query is made **from a DNS client (the browser) to a DNS server**, expecting a specific type of response.
-In a typical DNS lookup three types of queries occur.
+In a typical DNS lookup two types of queries occur.
 By using a combination of these queries, the process can be optimized.
 Ideally records will be cached, which allows DNS name servers to return a non-recursive query.

 1. **Recursive query**
     Recursive DNS queries occur when a DNS client requests information from a DNS server that is set to query subsequent DNS servers until a definitive answer is returned to the client.
 The queries made to subsequent DNS servers from the recursor are iterative queries.